navxt6/SEARUM/README.md

 - Create a sub-directory to hold the example dataset: `hadoop fs -mkdir searum_test/data`
 - Upload the example dataset in HDFS: `hadoop fs -put data/example_dataset.dat`

-Let's extract all frequent itemset with minimum support of
+Let's extract all frequent itemsets with minimum support of